Dutch Gap Conservation Area – Hiking Near Richmond

 Dutch Gap Conservation Area

 When you get to the parking lot there is a visitors’ center with restrooms, as well as the Citie of Henricus.
 Because I had Gimli boy with me (and due to COVID) we didn’t check out any of that.
+There’s no fee for parking or admission for the trails.
 Behind the visitors’ center is a half mile trail that leads to the loop I wanted to do (and really the only trail here).
 This portion was decently busy, and there were several folks carrying serious camera gear.
 Dutch Gap Conservation Area attracts lots of birdwatchers.

 Where to Start